 Tax Category V : For people who are married, husband and wife are living together.
 One of them has a Tax Card of Category III (for more information refer to Tax Category III).

-Tax Category VI : For employees who have more than one employer, receiving wages from different employers will require a second or third tax card of Tax Category VI.
+Tax Category VI : For employees who have more than one employer.
+Receiving wages from two or more employers will require a seperate tax card for each employer as all the wages will be taxed.
 Ideally the employment with the lower income will get Tax Category VI.